elliotvilhelm/python-domain-validation/README.md

 ## WHOIS Client and Domain Creation Date Parser
 ![spam](assets/hacker.png)

-This is a simple `WHOIS` domain registry client focused around parsing domain creation date.
+This is a simple `WHOIS` domain registry client focused around parsing `domain creation date` and `Registrar`.
 The age of a domain has many applications in __abuse prevention__ and __fraud detection__.
 Spammers often register on sites using newly created domains.
 Being able to quickly identify the age of a domain has numerous applications in fighting fraudulent activity.
+Similarly, the Registrar name of a domain can be very useful in fighting fraud by allowing an organization to implement blacklisting functionality of known fraudulent `Registrars`.

 This package maintains a list of domain extension to `WHOIS` server mappings.
 Using these servers and a rule based parsing schema this package will provide you with the domain creation date of nearly any website.